kiuyha/Study-World/README.md

 # Study-World

-**Website for Learning, Collaborating and Growth** This is web created using Flask.
-You can test it in [Study-World](https://studyworld.pythonanywhere.com/auth)
+**Website for Learning, Collaborating and Growth**

+This is web created using Flask.
+You can test it in <a href="https://StudyWorld.pythonanywhere.com/auth" target="_blank">Study-World</a>

 ## Feautures
 - **Major SQL Database Compatibility**.
 This website support all the database support by SQLalchemy, such as MySQL, PostgreSQL, SQLite, etc. But for database outside MySQL and SQLite, you need to download driver.